mschulist/workspace/qm217/hw_11/hw_11.typ

 $
   P(r < 10^(-15)" m") &= integral_0^(10^(-15)) 1 / (24 a_0^5) r^4 e^(-r \/ a_0) \
+  &approx (10^(-15))^5 / 5 1 / (24 a_0^5) \
-  &approx 2.22 times 10^(-16)
+  &approx 2 times 10^(-26)
 $

 This is smaller than the ground state, which makes sense because it has more energy and therefore will spend more of its time further from the nucleus.
+The higher orbitals are, well higher, so less probability to be close to the nucleus.